 Preparation time: 45 min.

-Çoban Salatasi, aka Choban Salatasi, is a classical dish from Turkey, very appropriate for the summer.
-Serve as a side dish or as a light entrée with a crusty bread – in Turkey one would use the ubiquitous “Ekmek”.
+Çoban Salatasi, aka Choban Salatasi, is a classic dish from Turkey, very appropriate for the summer.
+Serve as a side dish or as a light entrée with a crusty bread – in Turkey, one would use the ubiquitous “Ekmek”.

 Use genuine feta cheese, i.e. the one made from goat’s not cow’s milk.
 In Turkey, you would use “Beyaz Peynir” cheese.

 - 1/2 lb (225 g) firm feta cheese, not too salty, sliced

 - 1 lb (450 g) seedless cucumbers, thinly sliced

 - 3/4 cup (170 g) green beans, trimmed and cut in the middle

 - 1 red pepper, seeded and thinly sliced

 - 1 yellow pepper, seeded and thinly sliced

 - 2 Tbsp olive oil for sautéing the peppers